 2. Mark Off Your Utilities

-Alright, so now that you know where your property line is located, you’ve marked off your utilities, and you have the go-ahead to install a privacy fence it’s time to figure out where it’s going to be on your property.
-For those that live a townhome community or subdivision, you probably already have a plat that shows the divisions of your land drawn to scale.
-If you do not have a plat, you can purchase a measuring wheel to determine the amount of fencing materials you will need.
+Alright, so now that you know where your property line is located, you’ve marked off your utilities, and you have the go-ahead to install a privacy fence, it’s time to figure out where exactly it’s going to be on your property.
+If you live in a townhome community or subdivision, you probably already have a plat that shows the divisions of your land drawn to scale.
+If you do not have a plat, you can purchase a measuring wheel to determine the amount of fencing materials needed.

-While measuring, remember that you are probably going to install a post about every six to eight feet depending on the style of fence and panel size selected.
+While measuring, remember that you are going to be installing a fence post about every six to eight feet depending on the style of fence and panel size selected.
 Many DIY fence builders forget to account for posts, which are often the most expensive part of the installation.
 Fence posts must be buried at least three feet into the ground and set with concrete, adding to the cost.
 If you’re a determined DIYer, we have all the info you need on how to install fences posts that stay put.

 If you are building a privacy fence on a slope, you are also going have to consider how to install the fence on an angle.
-A sloped landscape means more work, as you have to dig, plant, pour, and balance the fence.
+A sloped landscape means more work, as you have to dig, plant posts, pour concrete, and balance the fence.
 For DIYers, building on a slope can be a time-consuming challenge to tackle.
-If you hired a professional company, this additional work could lead to higher costs due to longer installation time.
+If you hire a professional company, this additional work could lead to higher costs due to longer installation time.

-Now that you have the area measured, you’re ready to select your materials.
+Now that you have the area measured, you’re ready to select your materials!
 Typically, privacy fences are about six feet in height and come in pre-built panels.
-A popular choice for homeowners is a wooden privacy fence, as they come in a lot of styles and are easier to customize than other fencing materials.
-Here are the types of wooden privacy fences we offer:
+Wooden and vinyl privacy fences are both popular choices for homeowners.

-For pricing, wood is a less expensive material than vinyl.
 Choose the material that suits your needs, but remember that going with the cheapest option might not be the best idea long term.
 A less expensive wood often means it’s of a lower quality and will have to be replaced sooner.
-A cheaper vinyl fence can mean that the vinyl is thinner and requires more support, leading to additional cost.
-Building a privacy fence as an investment, and consider possible upkeep in the future as well as the initial price of installation.
+A cheaper vinyl fence can mean that the vinyl is thinner and requires more support.
+Building a privacy fence is an investment, and it’s wise to consider possible upkeep in the future as well as the initial price of installation.
 Check out the top 7 privacy fence styles you can purchase online today.

 If you want to install a privacy fence right away with no hassle, consider contacting a professional fencing company.
 While the cost of labor will be higher than doing it on your own, the fence will be installed faster, and you’ll avoid getting frustrated over a DIY job gone wrong.